Law, Litigation, and the Politics of Social Movements

 Empirical Studies of Judicial (or Official Legal) “Impact”

 §23 Some of the earliest and best-known types of studies of law and social movements are “impact,” and especially “judicial impact”, studies.
 In this approach, law is equated with the decisions of judges, usually high appellate court judges.
 The empirical task is to measure the degree to which judicial rulings and official rules change the behavior or relationships of targeted actors.
 The standard of impact generally is “compliance”, which may directly or indirectly be affected by the authoritative court judgment and reasoning or administration.
-Both the conception of law and of effects are highly positivist, assessed in terms of linear causality9.
+Both the conception of law and of effects are highly positivist, assessed in terms of linear causality

 §25 Moreover, Rosenberg reduces attention to “legal mobilization” and litigation to what courts do and say, when instead litigation can be seen as a complex process involving lots of actors signaling in lots of different venues – directly to those who cause harm or oppose change, to and through mass and social media, directly to supporters of causes, and the like.
 At the same time, most scholars have little difficulty in agreeing with Rosenberg’s narrow point that courts alone do have relatively little power to compel big changes, affecting a broad scope of behaviors, in a short period of time – which is his focus.
 The tradition of sociolegal scholarship has always taken for granted that gaps, sometimes large, exist between law on the books and law in practice, although the measure of those differences is not always viewed on a single dimension of compliance.
-But that assumption provides more rather than less reason to study the many types of political contestation in the constitutive “shadows” of official law rather than deflate law’s significance12.
+But that assumption provides more rather than less reason to study the many types of political contestation in the constitutive “shadows” of official law rather than deflate law’s significance

 Critical Legal Studies (CLS)